InteractionDesignFoundation/handbook/guides/scrum/overview.md

+*Please help this handbook stay up-to-date, i.e. employ the boyscout principle: You can edit/improve these files by going to https://github.com/InteractionDesignFoundation/handbook and commiting to the `master` branch*

-# Scrum in IDF dev team
+# Scrum in IxDF teams

-Scrum is an agile way to manage a project.
+Scrum is an agile and simple framework for effective team collaboration on complex products.

-In the agile Scrum world, instead of providing complete, detailed descriptions of how everything is to be done on a project, much of it is left up to the Scrum software development team.
-This is because the team will know best how to solve the problem they are presented.
+Instead of providing complete, detailed descriptions of how everything is to be done on a project, much of it is left up to the Scrum team.
+Afterall, the team will know best how to solve the problems and challenges they are presented with.

-Scrum relies on a self-organizing, cross-functional team.
+Scrum started in Software Development but is now being used as an approach to project management in all sorts of projects.

+## External, introductory ressources
+- **[ScrumMaster](https://www.scrum.org/resources/what-is-scrum)**: A short overview of what Scrum is
+- **[ScrumMaster](https://www.scrum.org/resources/scrum-glossary)**: A short Scrum glossary with the most essential terms *There are more external ressources at the bottom of this page*

 ## Scrum Roles